climateclock/cclock/README.md

 ### Writing over USB

-After you run `tools/deploy` or `tools/matrix_run` for the first time and restart the board, they won't work a second time.
+After you run `tools/deploy` for the first time and restart the board, it won't work a second time.
 That's because the startup sequence sets the filesystem to be writable from CircuitPython, which makes it non-writable over the USB cable.

 To enable writing over USB, press the reset button once and then hold down either of the other two buttons until the status light turns red.
-The red light indicates that the board is now writable, so you can run `tools/matrix_run` again to copy any of your local edits over to the board.
+The red light indicates that the board is now writable, so you can run `tools/deploy` again to copy any of your local edits over to the board.
 The status light can be red or purple; the mnemonic is:

   - Red means you can wRite (or think of a red recording light)
   - PuRple means it's in PRoduction (non-writable over USB)

-When the light is red, `tools/deploy` or `tools/matrix_run` will work.
+When the light is red, `tools/deploy` will work.

 ### Communicating with the MatrixPortal